 Healthy eating can be a struggle, especially when there is so much information available online as well as fitness experts and nutritionists each with their own recommendations.
 You feel overwhelmed and sometimes you may think that a truly healthy lifestyle is unattainable.
 There is no need to go cold turkey; if you start small with a few changes, being healthy is sustainable and can become a way of life!
 So what are some small things we can do?

-The science is a bit wishy washy washy when it comes to correlating acne with coffee; however it has been scientifically linked to an uptake in the body's natural stress response, which in turn can mess with hormones.
-I know our Founder Kiri has found her skin is more happy without coffee.
+The science is a bit wishy-washy when it comes to correlating acne with coffee; however it has been scientifically linked to an uptake in the body's natural stress response, which in turn can mess with hormones.
+I know our Founder Kiri has found her skin is happier without coffee.
 Try green tea and matcha instead.

 Drinking at least 8 glasses of water a day will help rid the body and skin of toxins.
 Many people often report that by increasing their water intake, their skin has a more radiant glow.
 While we don’t know of any scientific studies that have found a concrete link between drinking water and skin hydration, we all know that adequate consumption of water is a key component of overall health, so you’ve got nothing to lose!